delta-io/delta/kernel/USER_GUIDE.md

 You can either write this code yourself in your project, or you can use the [examples](https://github.com/delta-io/delta/tree/master/kernel/examples) present in the Delta code repository.

 The first step is to construct a `Transaction`.
 Below is the code for that.
-More details on what each step of the code mean, please read the [create table](#create-a-delta-table) section.
+For more details on what each step of the code means, please read the [create table](#create-a-delta-table) section.

 ```
 package io.delta.kernel.examples;